dougwollison/quickstart/readme.txt

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/quickstart/releases) for this project.**

+= 1.11.1 =
+Bug fixes regarding index_page feature, and added some better sanity checks to shorthand processing.
+Hiding wp_head will now also remove emoji stuff.
+A few other tweaks for future proofing as well.

 = 1.11.0 =
 New Section Manager feature; tie non-public section posts to a page or other post for more flexible content management.
 Meta boxes, post types, taxonomies, fields and field types now support various shorthand forms for a variety of settings in a single string.
 Also added special select field types, widget loading tools, and the usual tweaks and fixes to the code.